infrahq/infra/README.md

 ### Listing users

-List users that have been synchronized to Infra:
+List users that have been added to Infra:

 ```
 $ infra users